Equipment (belonging to different categories)

 - Is responsible for continuous improvement of the inventory application.

-- Organizes and supervises the annual check of the inventory or all requested checks.
+- Organizes and supervises the inventory control or all requested checks.

 - Provides support for the roles listed above and answers questions or requests for support concerning the inventory.